 SpaceX IPO: How It Could Hit Your Pension

 Elon Musk's plan to take SpaceX public is not a normal IPO.
-Reports suggest the listing would involve a tiny float of around 3.3% - only a sliver of the company's shares made available for public trading.
-The rest would stay in private hands, mostly Musk's.
+The listing involves a tiny float of around 3.3% - only a sliver of the company's shares made available for public trading.
+The rest stays in private hands, mostly Musk's.
 Meanwhile, both the Nasdaq and S&P are actively rewriting their index inclusion rules to fast-track SpaceX's entry - turning what should be a cautious process into a conveyor belt that funnels your pension money straight to insiders.

 What Is Price Discovery and Why Does It Matter?